What is Offshoring?

 Are you wondering “what is offshoring?”
-Below, we’ll lay out the differences between outsource work and offshore service, so you have a more thorough understanding as to why offshoring can be beneficial for your business in its particular market.
+Below, we’ll lay out the differences between outsourced work and offshore service, so you have a more thorough understanding as to why offshoring can be beneficial for your business in its particular market.

 What is Outsourcing?

-In its essence, outsourcing is simply transferring a businesses’ internal operations to a third-party.
+In its essence, outsourcing is simply transferring a businesses’ internal operations to a third party.
 The business performs a cost-benefit analysis and determines that it would be more cost-effective to pay another business to handle an aspect of the process, as opposed to relying solely on an in-house team.
 According to Investopedia, outsourcing is:

 The business practice of hiring a party outside a company to perform services and create goods that traditionally were performed in-house by the company’s own employees and staff.
 Outsourcing is a practice usually undertaken by companies as a cost-cutting measure.
 As such, it can affect a wide range of jobs, ranging from customer support to manufacturing to the back office.